coredds/eniGOma/examples/languages/README.md

 ---

-*eniGOma's Unicode support enables encryption for any language or character set while maintaining the historical Enigma machine behavior.*
+*enigoma's Unicode support enables encryption for any language or character set while maintaining the historical Enigma machine behavior.*